-Ryan Enschede Studio is an architectural practice based in New York City working to create poetry from solutions adapted to climate and existing built conditions.
+Ryan Enschede Studio is an architectural practice based in Brooklyn, NY working to create poetry from solutions adapted to climate and existing built conditions.

 Technical areas of expertise include ultra-low energy Passive House construction, sunlight harvesting for daylighting, rooftop solar, and renovation of existing buildings.
 Additional areas of focus include passive conditioning, climate-responsive design, and building-integrated vegetation.

 I believe these technics can be shaped into a new language of beauty and pleasure, which can in turn facilitate returned intimacy with ‘nature’ in our experience of the built environment.

 I work for clients seeking professionally delivered architectural services, intelligent innovation, and high-quality outcomes, who simultaneously demand aesthetic and technical excellence, who seek to balance the altruistic and pragmatic, and who desire to maximize impact, return on investment, and long-term performance.
 Although I bring a clear viewpoint to any project I most enjoy working collaboratively to get inside my client’s needs and together make art.

 I foster a collaborative, positive work environment dedicated to excellence.

 In addition to client inquiries it is always a pleasure to meet others who share allied interests or who are interested in working together.
 I can be contacted at: email@example.com.